Cleopatra: The Last Pharaoh

 Saturday, May 6, 10:00 am – noon and 1:30 – 4:00 pm

-Cleopatra’s Alexandria / Susan Stephens (Classics, Stanford).
+Cleopatra’s Alexandria / Grant Parker (Classics, Stanford).
 When she wasn’t being Caesar’s mistress or Antony’s wife, Cleopatra ruled Egypt for twenty-one years.
 She headed an enormous imperial bureaucracy that received and sent ambassadors from as far away as India, levied taxes, oversaw the harvest, sales, and distribution of cereal crops, built temples, and acted as high priestess in the sacred rituals of the Egyptians.
 Her capital city was Alexandria, the first city of the Mediterranean until the rise of Rome; the greatest center of learning (including mathematics and medicine) in the Western world; an entrepot for trade with India, Africa, the Levant and with Greece, Italy, Sicily and Spain.
 Ancient documents (one of which may even contain her signature) provide insights into how she negotiated the last years of her country’s independence.

 Cleopatra’s Mark on Rome / Lisa Pieraccini (Classics, UC Berkeley).
 The name Cleopatra conjures up much in the popular imagination today–a powerful Egyptian queen who was the lover and wife of two of Rome’s most famous leading men.
 She is known as the ruler of the east who combined her personal and public affairs with the west.
 But what do we really know about her relationships with Caesar, Mark Antony and the city of Rome?
 What happened to her children by both Caesar and Mark Antony?
 What artistic mark did she leave in Rome – the city that celebrated both her visit during the time of Julius Caesar as well as her death after the battle of Actium?